ad-mitium/ffmpeg_win_wrapper/README.md

 ## To Do

-* Add "special" high quality video settings for intel and nvidia gpus after testing (Hardware needed)
+* Add "special" high quality video settings for intel and nvidia gpus after testing (Hardware needed) (Partially completed, alpha testing in Ver.
+0.0.13 {testing on this code base, Pascal is really FAST!})
 * Add flag to indicate either H.264 or HEVC format transcoding to eliminate multiple options for similar settings (code reduction)
 * Add flag to indicate special variable rate transcoding (Partially completed)
 * ~~Fix inelegant stream # handling~~